johannes2moll/maira_rrg/README.md

 This repository contains scripts and configurations for fine-tuning MAIRA-2 using LoRA.
 All parameters for training can be set in config.yaml

+Train on findings by changing the create_dataset and train 'impression' parts.
 ## Setup

 ### Installation Steps